-Business Majors may choose from one of twelve Specializations or the General Business program (offered only at regional campuses).
+Business Majors may choose from one of twelve Specializations or the Business Management program (offered only at regional campuses).
 Specializations provide students with a selection of in-depth courses to enhance their degree with a focus on a specific area of study.

 Separate curriculum sheets with the "old" (GEC) and "new" (GEC-R) General Education Curriculum requirements are available on each Specialization page.

 Consult with a Fisher College of Business Academic Counselor if you have questions regarding which curriculum sheet you should follow.

 Students may opt for a second Specialization, but should have a clear rationale for how doing so will enhance their program of study and career goals.
 Students considering a second Specialization are encouraged to consult with Academic advisors and career service counselors, especially since this may increase the time required to earn a degree.

 Students are not guaranteed enrollment in courses for a second Specialization.